abhiwand/atk/doc/source/ad_inst_ta3.rst

         initctl: Unknown instance:
         taprootanalytics-rest-server start/running, process 17484
         0
-        Waiting for TAProot Analytics server to restart .   .   .   .
+        Waiting for Taproot Analytics ATK server to restart .   .   .   .
         You are now connected to database "ta_metastore".
         INSERT 0 1
         0
         postgres is configured
-        TAProot Analytics is ready for use.
+        Taproot Analytics ATK is ready for use.

 .. only:: latex